ibm-cloud-docs/account/hipaa-supported.md

 4. Select **Accept**, and click **Submit**.

-  After you enable the HIPAA Supported setting, you can use the HIPAA Enabled tag to search the catalog for products that are HIPAA enabled.
+After you enable the HIPAA Supported setting, you can use the HIPAA Enabled filter to find products that are HIPAA enabled.
+In the {{site.data.keyword.Bluemix_notm}} catalog, expand the **Compliance** section and select **HIPAA Enabled**.